MLOps-OpenAPI/arch-diagrams/use-cases/10-model-test.md

 ## Description

-As a test engineer, I want models tested so that I can have confidence in their results.
+As a Data Scientist, I want models tested so that I can have confidence in their results.

 ## Inputs

 Trained model;
 Test strategy;
-Testing tools;
+Testing tools
-Hardened container

 ## Output